kiwitcms/Kiwi/docs/source/guide/admin.rst

 Access Control Lists
 ~~~~~~~~~~~~~~~~~~~~

-Nitrate uses ACLs for the user groups: Guest, Tester, and Admin.
+KiwiTestPad uses ACLs for the user groups: Guest, Tester, and Admin.
 The
 permissions for each group can be controlled from the **Group** section
 in the **AUTH** tab.